 Driving from the Cinque Terre to Florence

-Driving in Italy isn’t for the faint of heart, and there are few places where that’s more true than on the roads of the Cinque Terre.
+Driving in Italy isn’t for the faint of heart, and there are few places where that’s truer than on the roads of the Cinque Terre.
 The roads that wind along the coastline offer some stunning views, but they’re extremely narrow and winding, and they’re shared by cars, scooters, motorbikes, trucks, and gigantic tour buses alike.
 You’ll need to honk as you approach every turn to alert drivers coming in the opposite direction, and you’ll likely have to stop quickly and reverse now and then to allow a giant bus to get around a corner.

 If this sounds like some kind of amusement park ride or video game and makes you look forward to driving in the Cinque Terre, may I recommend that you invest in whatever extra insurance the car rental company wants to sell you?
 (If this doesn’t sound like any fun at all, then stick with the train.)

-I do recommend getting a good Italy driving map if you’re going to be hitting the road, but in general you’ll be heading for La Spezia via the Cinque Terre’s windy roads and then looking for the A12 Genova-Rosignano in the direction of Livorno.
+I do recommend getting a good Italy driving map if you’re going to be hitting the road, but in general, you’ll be heading for La Spezia via the Cinque Terre’s windy roads and then looking for the A12 Genova-Rosignano in the direction of Livorno.
 Around Viareggio, you’ll begin looking for signs for the A11-12 Firenze-Pisa Nord in the direction of Lucca (the A11 and A12 are the same road for awhile, which is why it’s got both numbers).
 After Lucca, begin looking for the signs to change to say A11 Firenze-Pisa in the direction of Firenze.

 Now that you’re in Florence…